-FRP263H Fire Incident Related Experience 6 Honors 9 lab hrs/wk, 3 cr.
+FRP263H Fire Incident Related Experience 6 Honors

 Offers additional skills and provides a practicum for "Firefighter 2," "Driver," and "Pumper Operator" certifications.
 Prepares students for entering the job market and assists them in becoming more successful in competitive fire service entry processes.
 Introduces contemporary issues regarding the furnishing of emergency services.
 Students completing the course will take written and task performance tests for "Firefighter 2."
 Provides a practicum for leadership, supervisory, and management skills.
 Prerequisite: FRP262.
-Offered as needed.
+Offered as